The Enduring Role of Rituals and Symbols in Warrior Culture

 While every nation and service has its own specific symbols, several categories are universal across warrior traditions.
 Understanding their significance helps explain why they are treated with such reverence.

 • The national flag is the most visible symbol of the nation the warrior serves.
 It represents the people, the land, and the ideals for which the military stands.
 The flag is displayed at bases, on uniforms, during ceremonies, and in combat zones.
 Protocol regarding the flag—how it is raised, lowered, folded, and saluted—is strictly observed.
-Mishandling the flag is considered a serious breach of respect because the flag is not just cloth.
-It embodies the collective identity and sacrifice of the nation.
+Mishandling the flag is considered a serious breach of respect because the flag embodies the collective identity and sacrifice of the nation.

 • Medals, ribbons, and awards recognize acts of valor, achievement, and service.
 The Medal of Honor, the Victoria Cross, the Pour le Mérite, and other decorations carry immense prestige because they symbolize extraordinary courage and sacrifice.
 The criteria for earning such awards are exacting, and the symbols themselves are treated with profound respect.
 Veterans often wear their medals with pride at commemorative events.
-The act of pinning a medal on a recipient is a ritual in itself, connecting the award to the values it represents.
+The ceremonial pinning of a medal connects the award to the values it represents.

 • Unit colors and guidons are flags or banners that represent a specific regiment, battalion, or company.
 They are carried into battle and displayed at ceremonies.
 The colors are sacred to the unit.
 They bear streamers embroidered with the names of campaigns and battles the unit has fought.
 Losing the colors to an enemy is considered a disgrace, while capturing an enemy's colors is a great honor.
 The colors physically embody the unit's history and identity.